-Throughout my entire life people would listen to me talk in my animated tone, and approach me to ask me if I was in sales.
+Throughout my entire life, people would listen to me talk in my animated tone, then approach me to ask me if I was in sales.

 The thought of being in sales did not appeal to me and I would always say “no” and be greeted by the “well you should be, you’d be great at it!” response.

 I will admit that I have categorized sales people into the three main categories, slimy car salesman, irritating infomercial salesmen and those incessant door to door salesman.